Every engineer uses AI now. Hire the ones who use it well.

 Candidate

 We plant exactly one realistic bug in an AI-written function.
 They find it and patch it minimally.
-We penalize broad refactors that miss the actual problem.
+A broad refactor that misses the actual problem loses points.

 function paginate(items, page, size) {